 Using Resolume's Advanced Output, you can manage all sorts of outputs.
-You can use physical outputs like a VGA cable connected to a projector, a DVI cable to a LED screen, a capture card like a Blackmagic Intensity, a DMX signal sent to a pixel strip, or even virtual outputs like Syphon or Spout.
+You can use physical outputs like a DVI cable connected to a projector, a HDMI cable to a LED screen, a capture card like a Blackmagic Intensity, a DMX signal sent to a pixel strip, or even virtual outputs like Syphon or Spout.

 If you are spanning your output over several projectors, or using a mix of different outputs like LED screens, projector and pixel strips, Resolume provides a flexible way to control them all at the same time.